-- 1tsp double acting baking powder
+- 1tsp baking powder (For rounded tops, use double acting)

 - 113 (5 oz) golden raisins (dried tart cherries or prunes or 1 oz of stem ginger with 4 oz dried apricots.
 For the apricot/ ginger I add 2 oz chopped bittersweet chocolate and I substitute 1tsp almond extract for the vanilla.
 If using cherries, cut them in half.
 If using apricots and ginger, dice the ginger and cut the apricots into quarters).